Last updated on 20th November 2023

-What is a Video Resume?
+What is a resume video?

-A video resume is a tool that you can use to help you get your dream job.
-It’s more than just transforming your paper resume into a video format.
+But it’s more than just transforming your paper resume into a video format.
 It’s a way for you to showcase your personality, create a great first impression, and emphasise your talent and skills.

 Just like a paper resume, you need to cover the essentials: